MAOIs and anaesthesia

 As discussed below, extraordinary as it may seem, even now most comments and guidelines do not include this information about MB.

-The idea that an anaesthetic cannot be given without first ceasing MAOIs is yet another of the deeply embedded and ill-founded concerns that one encounters about MAOIs.
-The idea stems from a time when the interactions and toxicities of these drugs were not properly understood and has not been revised and updated in most texts since that time (see below), partly because of the low usage of, and disinterest in, MAOI drugs and partly because of pure ignorance of pharmacology.
+The idea that an anaesthetic cannot be given without first ceasing MAOIs is another of the deeply embedded and ill-founded concerns that one encounters about MAOIs.
+The idea stems from a time when the interactions and toxicities of these drugs were not properly understood and information for doctors has not been revised and updated with our current understanding in subsequent texts, partly because of the disinterest in MAOI drugs; but also because of poor scholarship, poor pharmacological knowledge and poor refereeing of papers (see below).

-Sadly, this misconception is not inconsequential, because poorly informed surgeons (some of whom act is if ‘pharmacology’ was a foreign-language word) may tell patients due for elective surgery to cease treatment, probably without being aware of their history, or the possibility of rapid relapse and suicide.
+This misconception about MAOIs and anaesthesia is of potentially fatal consequence, because poorly informed surgeons (some of whom act is if ‘pharmacology’ was a foreign-language word) may tell patients due for elective surgery to cease treatment, probably without consultation with the prescribing doctor, or being aware of their history, or the possibility of rapid relapse and suicide.
 I have had experience of suicides from relapse of depression as a direct result of such ill-advised cessation of treatment — see [the farmers story].
-Hence, my disparaging view of those surgeons who are too ignorant and arrogant to ask for advice.
+Hence, my disparaging view of those surgeons (and anaesthetists) who are too ignorant and arrogant to ask for advice.

 In ‘uncomplicated’ anaesthesia, apart from avoiding any use of narcotic analgesics with SRI potency, there are no major problems or interactions.
-The preponderance of published opinion is, fortunately, lining up behind that view [6-13], even though some guidelines still contain significantly erroneous information and advice (see below).
+The preponderance of informed opinion has agreed with that view for some time [24-31]; however, some reviews and guidelines still contain erroneous information and advice (see below).

-What were formerly referred to as ‘indirectly acting’ agents (ISAs) like ephedrine (now commonly referred to as releasers) are best avoided because they produce more pronounced and less predictable or controllable elevations of blood pressure.
+What were formerly referred to as ‘indirectly acting’ agents (ISAs, now commonly referred to by the preferred term ‘releasers’), like ephedrine, are the agents that are best avoided because they produce more pronounced and less predictable or controllable elevations of blood pressure.

 In dental anaesthesia, if it is preferred to avoid adrenaline, then felypressin can be used instead.